 Our technology has been applied across certain of our portfolio of drug candidates.
-Data, know-how, personnel, clinical results, research results and other matters related to the research and development of any one of our drug candidates also relate to, and further the development of, our other drug candidates.
+Data, know-how, personnel, clinical results, research results and other matters related to the research and development of any one of our drug candidates may also relate to, and further the development of, our other drug candidates.
 For example, we expect that results of non-clinical studies, such as pharmacokinetics, toxicology and other studies, regarding certain components of our drug candidate Remoxy to be applicable to the other potential drug candidates that may arise out of our collaboration with King since all such potential drug candidates are expected to utilize such components.
 As a result, costs allocated to a specific drug candidate may not necessarily reflect the actual costs surrounding research and development of that drug candidate due to cross application of the foregoing.
-We are also developing a novel antibody technology that may transform how metastatic melanoma is treated.
-Included in research and development expenses are approximately \$0.5 million and \$0.3 million related to this technology in the periods ended March 31, 2007 and 2006, respectively, primarily in contractor fees and supplies.
+We are also developing a novel antibody drug candidate to treat metastatic melanoma.
+Research and development expenses related to this technology include approximately \$0.7 million and \$0.4 million in the three months ended March 31, 2008 and 2007, respectively, primarily in contractor fees and compensation.
+Research and development expenses related to hemophilia and other product candidates include approximately \$1.1 million and \$0.1 million in the three months ended March 31, 2008 and 2007, respectively, primarily in contractor fees and compensation.